Why Reparations for Negro Spirituals?

 The African America Church tradition cultivated a broad spectrum of music, shaping our American history and fostered faith through our ancestors’ songs.
 They survived the horrific middle passage of the slave trade and stamped their inimitable legacy in the souls of successive generations.
 Spirituals inspire each era, spanning slavery, American Revolution, Civil War, Reconstruction, Jim Crow Laws, the Civil Rights movement and the modern day, crafting musical development around the world.

 In furtherance of its mission, the “choir’s repertoire spans the Negro Spiritual, Western European hymns and anthems, and the evolution of gospel music,” all of which undergird the music of the modern African American church.
-In ordinary times, the choir performs four signature concerts at Palm Sunday, Spring, Fall, and Christmas, plus other special events.
-Currently on singing hiatus due to Covid, the Choir is still active in providing scholarships to support local Baltimore music students.
+The choir performs four signature concerts at Palm Sunday, Spring, Fall, and Christmas, plus other special events.
+The Choir is also active in providing scholarships to support local Baltimore music students.

 Link to the choir’s YouTube site: https://www.youtube.com/channel/UCWU2d1QAPNZn9PJNu-BOZLA